-2. Program Description and Feasibility of Success
+2. Program Description and Feasibility of Success [55 points]

-Under this criterion, proposals will be evaluated based on the feasibility of the program to be funded under this grant.
-Specifically, proposals will be evaluated on the extent and quality to which the applicant demonstrates a reasonable approach to supporting a loan program and demonstrates sufficient resources and a capability to implement the program in a timely manner.
+Under this criterion, proposals will be evaluated on the extent and quality to which the applicant demonstrates a reasonable approach to supporting a loan program and demonstrates sufficient resources and a capability to implement the program in a timely manner.
 Successful management of an RLF program requires a dedicated program manager and staff; in many cases it can require significant staff time, particularly for the first several years.
 Refer to Section VI.E, Brownfields Programmatic Requirements, to read EPA expectations of projects funded with brownfields RLF grants.
-[45 Points]
+[Refer to section I.E.2 for an explanation of outcomes.]

-a.
-Program Description [15 Points]

-- i) Describe your brownfields redevelopment program and how the requested RLF grant funding will be used to support that program.
-Describe how you intend to function as a sustainable source of environmental cleanup loans to support brownfields redevelopment.
-For example, you may include discussions of your loan administration program, such as the main types of loan and subgrant products you will offer, how you will select borrowers/projects, how you will structure loans, and how you will leverage site funding packages to cover all brownfields redevelopment activities and costs.
-[5 Points] - ii) Include the types of applicants you envision utilizing the RLF and your marketing strategy to reach these potential borrowers/subgrantees.
-[5 Points] - iii) Describe the level of commitment needed to ensure that your program will be successful.
-Also describe the RLF program team and organizational strategy you will assemble/use to implement the program you have outlined in this criterion and to ensure the following: successful management of the program; use of reasonable, effective, and prudent lending practices; and appropriateness and safety of cleanups.
+- a.
+Program Description [20 Points] [Please Note: Responses to this criterion will be evaluated in conjunction with your staff description under the Programmatic Capability criterion.] - i) Describe your brownfields redevelopment program and how the requested RLF grant funding will be used to support that program.
+Describe how you intend to function as a sustainable source of environmental cleanup funds to support brownfields redevelopment and how you will use reasonable and prudent lending practices to further your redevelopment program.
+Include discussions of your loan administration program, the loan and subgrant products you will offer, how you will select borrowers/projects, how you will structure loans, and how you will leverage site funding packages to cover all brownfields redevelopment activities and costs.
+[10 Points] - ii) Include the types of applicants you envision utilizing the RLF, why you have determined this to be your primary target market, and your marketing strategy to reach these potential borrowers/subgrantees.
 [5 Points]